balena-io/docs/pages/installing/gettingStarted-Parallella.md

 While the file downloads ensure your SD card is formatted in [FAT32][fat32] ([WikiHow][wikihow] has [instructions][wikihow_format] on how to do this).

-Once the download is finished you should have a `.img` file with a name like `resin-myApp-0.1.0-0.0.14.img` where **myApp** is the name you gave your application on the dashboard.
+Once the download is finished you should have a `.img` file with a name like `resin-myFleet-0.1.0-0.0.14.img` where **myFleet** is the name you gave your application on the dashboard.

 Now we have to burn the downloaded `.img` file onto the SD card.
 There are a number of ways of doing this depending on your host operating system.
 We have listed a few below: